Updated: July 26, 2023

 Hotel projects and serviced apartments

 Given the continued influx of tourists to Porto, you’ll find that investing in hotel projects can be a very profitable business.
-Serviced apartments, targeted towards students or long-stay tourists, is also a potential option.
+Serviced apartments, targeted towards students or long-stay tourists, are also a potential option.

 Vacation rentals and short-term lettings